to spec BS EN10025: 2004 S275JR+AR

 About this product

-Hot rolled channel, commonly referred to as PFC, TFC and U channel is a versatile low cost, low carbon product suitable for a wide variety of applications.
+Hot rolled channel, commonly referred to as parallel flange channels, taper flange channels and U channel is a versatile low cost, low carbon product suitable for a wide variety of applications.
 The product is mainly used flat in the U orientation or vertically against another structure (wall/steelwork) giving maximum support to the section to help prevent twisting away from the web.
 The section is sometimes used in the construction industry, however universal beams and columns feature more frequently in building design due to a higher efficiency of carrying bending and shear loads.

 Channels are manufactured in the same rolling process that produces all hot rolled long products but unlike flats, squares and rounds etc. PFC’s due to their end use are rolled in a range of standard sizes, 6 and 12 metre lengths are stocked on site with 9.5, 11 and 14 metre lengths also available.